 I certainly had no evidence to support the belief that most engine failures occur at first power reduction, but I knew when taking off altitude was my friend and I followed the common sense doctrine that states, "If it's working, leave it alone."
-It was certainly a debatable point, however.
-And, it was his airplane, so nothing else was said.
+It was certainly a debatable point; however, but it was his airplane, so nothing else was said.

 We landed in Merritt Island, Florida around 8:30 pm after an uneventful flight of about three hours.